 St. Andrews ranked among nation’s top 50

-by Mary Katherine Murphy
+Mary Katherine Murphy

 St. Andrews University in Laurinburg has recently been recognized in two prominent rankings of colleges and universities.

 St. Andrews was ranked No. 42 out of 120 undergraduate institutions in the southeastern United States by the U.S. News and World Report, which focuses on universities that grant few postgraduate degrees and award less than half of its undergraduate degrees in the liberal arts.

 The university was also ranked 13th out of 350 baccalaureate colleges nationwide in Washington Monthly’s 2013 College Rankings.